 Eggs are actually one of the most nutritious foods that exist.
 Research shows that they contain essential nutrients for the brain, muscle mass and bone health and antioxidants that protect your eyes.

-Today we know that eggs actually increase GOOD cholesterol levels (HDL), while BAD cholesterol levels (HDL) remain unchanged - according to these studies (1, 2, 3).
-Eating three eggs per day is considered perfectly healthy.
+Today we know that eggs actually increase GOOD cholesterol levels (HDL), while BAD cholesterol levels (LDL) remain unchanged - according to these studies (1, 2, 3).

 Not all eggs are of the same quality.
 If you can afford it, choose organic large eggs or eggs from free range, pasture raised hens.
 These have the highest omega 3 levels and contain more nutrients (4).